josephspurrier/gowebapp/README.md

 _, err := database.DB.Exec("INSERT INTO user (first_name, last_name, email, password) VALUES (?,?,?,?)", first_name, last_name, email, password)
 return err
 ~~~

+## Middleware

+There are a few pieces of middleware included.
+The package called csrfbanana
+protects against Cross-Site Request Forgery attacks and prevents double submits.
+The package httprouterwrapper provides helper functions to make funcs compatible
+with httprouter.
+The package logrequest will log every request made against the
+website to the console.
+The package pprofhandler enables pprof so it will work
+with httprouter.
+In route.go, all the individual routes use alice to make
+chaining very easy.

 ## Configuration